FINDING A 35MM FILM CAMERA!

-Brand new 35mm SLR Film Cameras are still available for those who wish to buy new:
+BUT, Fancy Brand new 35mm SLR Film Cameras are still being manufactured and available for those who wish to buy new, but they are expensive, because they are new:

 Nikon FM10 35mm SLR Film Camera with 35-70mm Lens, link below

-Ideally, students would look for a basic 35mm manual film SLR camera.
+You need to look for a basic 35mm film SLR camera.
 (35mm stands for the size of the film, SLR stands for single lens reflex which means it is the type of camera with a mirror in the lens so the photographer can see the view the lens sees.)
 Completely manual means the photographer must adjust the setting themselves, some cameras are both manual and automatic, some are completely automatic.
 The student will be learning about settings in class so a camera with some manual ability is preferred, but an automatic will be acceptable.
 Semi-automatic is the best of both worlds.
 Again, how do you know any of this if looking at a used camera in a store or garage sale?
 Search the web for the camera's make and model and read about it.
 Never buy a camera that doesn't work.
 Never buy a camera that says no return.
 The camera to the left is a Minolta SRT series 101 (SRT-100/101/102 line was the most popular SLR produced) and has a 50mm lens which is great for starters.
 It is from the 1970s, completely manual but it does need a small battery for the light meter, but his camera will work without a battery and is an example of a perfect used camera for the class.
-I have purchased this same camera for $20 on Ebay, of course if the owner had paid $85 to have the parts changed and cleaned, etc., the same camera could be $100, and worth it.
-You have to be the judge by comparing similar cameras- How much effort should you put into finding a camera? how much to spend? and what type of camera is dependent upon the kind of experience the student wants to get out of the class; are they just taking it for fun and probably won't continue with art after this year?
+I have purchased this same camera for $20 on Ebay, but, of course if the owner had just paid $85 to have the parts changed and cleaned, etc., the same camera could be $100 on ebay, and worth it.
+You have to be the judge by comparing similar cameras- How much effort should you put into finding a camera? how much to spend? and what type of camera is dependent upon the kind of experience the student wants to get out of the class; are they just taking it for fun and probably won't continue with photography after Photo 1? then maybe the plastic point and shoot is what you need.
 Or, is the student going to pursue photo 2 and 3, or perhaps they want to use some of this photography for a portfolio to show a college or visual arts school?
-A basic traditional black and white film photography experience is a valuable foundation for anyone interested in a career in the visual arts, whether it be video games, fashion, illustration, art direction, advertising, or publishing, so a better camera is a good investment.
+A traditional black and white film photography experience is a valuable foundation for anyone interested in a career in the visual arts, whether it be video games, fashion, illustration, art direction, advertising, or publishing, so a better camera is a good investment.
 SEE BELOW FOR ADDITIONAL DESCRIPTIONS:

 35 mm SLR Film Cameras; manual, semi-automatic